 A reckless listener from an early age, Sarah Lilley grew up in Philadelphia and spent most of fourth grade under the covers listening to CBS Radio Mystery Theater.
 Initially dreaming of life as a physicist, she attended the University of California at Berkeley, and ultimately earned a degree in Music.
 (The other physics.)

 In the Fall of 2015, Lilley produced the 8-part, science-fictional podcast “The Message” for the Panoply network (on behalf of General Electric and BBDO).
 Based on an original script by playwright Mac Rogers, it featured 10 actors, recorded on set.
-It reached No.1 on the iTunes podcast chart and won the 2016 Webby Award for “Best Use of Native Advertising”.
-She has since produced several sponsored-content pieces for National Public Media (the creative services division of NPR), with clients including OptumLabs and Wells Fargo.
+It reached No.1 on the iTunes podcast chart, won the 2016 Webby Award for “Best Use of Native Advertising” and was awarded one of the Gold Lions at the 2016 Cannes Lions International Festival of Creativity.
+She has since produced several sponsored-content pieces for National Public Media (the creative services division of NPR), with clients including Wells Fargo and Optum.

 Reach out to: